nomad-nmr/nomad-docs/docs/getting-started/IconNMR-configuration.md

    ![IconNMR automation priority](./assets/IconNMR_config_priority.png)

-4. For correct function of AUTO-FEED feature the dataset names must be generally in format XXX-XXX-username that could be for example created by following settings $NUMERICDATE-$HOLDER-username.
+4. For correct function of **[Auto-feed](./NOMAD-config/#auto-feed)** feature the dataset names must be generally in format XXX-XXX-username that could be for example created by following settings $NUMERICDATE-$HOLDER-username.

-   :::tip
+   :::tip Auto-feed with other data set name format
-   If you would like to get started with AUTO-FEED and use dataset names in different format get in touch!
+   If you would like to get started with **[Auto-feed](./NOMAD-config/#auto-feed)** and use dataset names in different format get in touch!
 Other formats including tagging users using originator items can be easily implemented.
    :::